 Now if you like to add another task, its super easy.
 Simply go to the last cell of the range and hit tab.
 This will add a row automatically and you can enter the necessary information and gantt chart will update automatically without any hassle!

 You can even update your existing activities and their information to reflect in the excel gantt chart immediately.

 And here is the gantt chart in Excel with random data and see how easily it is updating without any problem!
 Sweet!

 Free Excel Gantt Chart Template

 Free Online Gantt Chart Maker

-If you are without Excel then you can still make the gantt chart online with the following online gantt chart creator.
+You can make gantt chart online even without Excel installed in your PC.
 Simply adjust the data as per your requirement and you will have the gantt chart ready for you.
 And yes you can add, subtract the project tasks as you desire!